Your Support Matters

 Follow the links for more information on our:

-Gifts and Bequeathments
+Gifts and Bequests

 Ensuring the museum continues to engage future generations, please consider the museum in your annual giving and estate planning.
-As a registered charity, the Pender Islands Museum Society provides charitable tax deductions for donations and can assist with memorial bequeathments. pendermuseum@shaw.ca
+As a registered charity, the Pender Islands Museum Society provides charitable tax deductions for donations and can assist with memorial beqests. pendermuseum@shaw.ca